June 20-29th 2022 (camping)

 What else you should know about the tour?

 We shall travel during the tour in a convoy.
-We’ll timely supply you with a GPX track and Google Maps link to the meeting point, as well as numeric coordinates, and the phone number of your guide.
+We’ll timely supply you (about one month prior to the tour start) with a Google Maps link to the meeting point (as well as numeric coordinates), and the contact details of your guide.
 Please secure that you have your travel insurance before starting the tour.
-We expect you to arrive with a vehicle in good technical conditon, which can endure a week or two moderate offroading.
+We expect you to arrive with a vehicle in good technical conditon, which can endure a week or two of moderate offroading.
 In case of a serious malfunction which renders the vehicle stationary, we’ll organize the handling of the problem with the nearest workshop which can handle the defect, and go on with the tour programme with other participants as soon as possible.
 You can rejoin us as soon as the defect has been repaired.
-This tour will require average offroad experience and skills.
 During the tour a chance to refuel will be available each 200-250 km (petrol, diesel, LPG).
-All major credit cards (Visa, Master, Maestro, etc.) work in Serbia (both on ATM machines and for paying goods), but it’s advisable to have a small amount of cash for small expenses in the mountainous areas.
+All major credit cards (Visa, Master, etc.) work in Serbia (both on ATM machines and for paying goods), but it’s advisable to have a small amount of cash for small expenses in the mountainous areas.

 Average tour difficulty is medium (intermediate).
-In practice, that means that we will be travelling on decent quality dirt roads most of the time, but occasionally we’ll encounter a milder technical problem that should be solved in order to continue, such as excessively muddy areas, deeper tire tracks, uneven or slippery terrain, tricky river crossings, stronger side angle, etc. We will handle every problem systematically and with minimum risk.
+In practice, that means that we will be travelling on decent quality dirt roads most of the time, but occasionally we’ll encounter a certain technical problem that should be resolved in order to continue, such as excessively muddy areas, deeper tyre tracks, uneven or slippery terrain, tricky river crossings, stronger side angle, etc. We will handle every problem systematically and with minimum risk.
 We will not invent problems that are not already present on the track just for fun, or to show off.
 If we conclude that some problem is too risky, after consultation with the participants we may decide to make a detour (the guide vehicle always goes first to check out the problem difficulty).
-Our operational communication during the tour will be on CB radios (we mostly use channels 5 or 16 FM).
+Our operational communication during the tour will be on handheld radios provided by us, that will be distributed to the participants at the beginning of the tour.

 Image gallery from the tour area